Harzah2/bbcode/README.txt

 drupal-bbcode[at]almaw.com.
 Gabor Hojtsy (goba[at]php.net) also contributed
 to the module and is the active maintainer.
 Javascript encoding of emails by László Bácsi (lackac[at]math.bme.hu).
+Frank Naude converted this module to the Drupal 4.7 Forms API and added support for more BBCode tags.

 TODO
 ------------------------------------------------------------------------------